Avada Forms Email Notification Placeholders

 Receiving The Email

-And when the email comes in, as we can see, our placeholders have pulled the information from the form submission.
-The title of the email is being pulled form the Subject of the Contact Form.
-The email is showing as coming from John Doe, but it is using the domain WordPress email address.
+When the email is delivered, you’ll see that the placeholders have pulled the information from the form submission.
+The email title is pulled from the Contact Form’s Subject.
+The email shows as coming from John Doe, but it uses the WordPress email address.

-And when we hit reply in the email client, the email is addressed correctly, using the first name and the email address from the placeholders.
+If you hit reply in the email client, the email is addressed correctly, using the First Name and the Email address from the placeholders.